 There will be several opportunities for members of the public, stakeholders and Indigenous communities to provide feedback throughout the various stages of the project.
 There will be a minimum of five rounds of public consultation, while Indigenous engagement will occur throughout the project phases.

-This first rounds of consultations revealed four key themes:
+This first round of consultations revealed four key themes:

-• the preservation and commemoration of heritage elements and reflecting Indigenous heritage and values, as well as honouring LGBTQ2+ lives
+• the preservation and commemoration of heritage elements and reflection of Indigenous heritage and values, as well as honouring 2SLGBTQI+ lives;

 Public advisory group